bparanj/crystal/programming/javascript/vue/hi-nuxt.md

 - Access frontmatter fields via `doc.value` to display metadata.
 - Add styling and layouts for a nicer presentation.

-**Key Takeaways:**
 - Nuxt Content allows you to store markdown files in `content` and query them using `queryContent()`.
 - The returned object provides `body` as HTML, making it easy to insert into your pages.
 - Using Nuxt’s file-based routing and composables, you can quickly build a static-site-like experience with dynamic content served from markdown files.

 This setup demonstrates how to integrate Nuxt Content, place markdown files in the `content` directory, query them, and display their content on your Nuxt pages.
-It provides a straightforward foundation for building a CMS-like site with markdown and Nuxt.